 The pit furnace is a circular pit lined with refractories and the crucible is inserted in the.
 The outer side of the furnace is lined with red bricks.
 The furnace oil burners are placed underneath of the crucible.
 The normal time for each batch of melting is 1.5 hours and subsequently the batch time reduces by about 15 minutes than the initial batch.
-A small blower of local make of 5 HP is used for supplying combustion air and then casting of billets of required sizes.
+A small blower of local make of 5 HP is used for supplying combustion air.